ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 ~~~

 An implementation that supports connecting to multiple Ethernet segments might
-add a "vlan-identifier" variable to specify which segment to connect to.
+add a "vlan-identifier" variable to specify the segment to which to connect.
 The
 optionality of variables needs to be considered when defining the template so
 that variables are either self-identifying or possible to exclude in the syntax.
 How valid values for such variables are communicated to the client is not a part